 Despite its dangers, methamphetamine is available as an FDA-approved prescription medication used to treat obesity and attention deficit hyperactivity disorder (ADHD) – Sold under the brand name Desoxyn.

 However, in the United States, it is illegal to manufacture, possess, transport, or sell illicit methamphetamine (non-prescription).
 These actions are considered criminal offenses and are punishable by fines, incarceration, family separation, and other measures.

 What Are Meth Sores?

 Methamphetamine (meth) is a synthetic and highly addictive stimulant.
 Meth sores are a portion of the side effects associated with constantly or frequently using meth.
 If you notice meth sores occurring on your body or the body of a loved one, it might be a sign they have a substance abuse disorder.

-Sores can also develop on the lips or inside the mouths of people who smoke crystal meth.
+Sores and scabs from meth can also develop on the lips or inside the mouths of people who smoke crystal meth.
 These sores can look like cold sores or canker sores.
 They’re one of the symptoms of meth mouth.
 On other parts of the body, meth sores may look like chicken pox blisters that someone scratched.
 When a meth sore gets infected, it can look like a bad blister with a brown or black center.